d4n3sh/thedaneshproject/content/posts/2008-07-15-monitor-your-servers-with-uptime-party.md

 I had a short mail interview with the guys behind Uptime Party, here what they had to say about the service.

 > We basically created Uptime Party for our own server monitoring needs, and later adapted it into a public product.
 Our main goal is keep things as simple as possible.
-We don&#8217;t plan to add complex (and expensive) features that 90% of our users won&#8217;t need.
+We don't plan to add complex (and expensive) features that 90% of our users won't need.
 >
-> We&#8217;re hoping to target small businesses,Ã‚Â  especially small web development shops that have many client sites to monitor.
+> We're hoping to target small businesses,Ã‚Â  especially small web development shops that have many client sites to monitor.
 >
-> We just launched last week, so we&#8217;re still getting things polished.
+> We just launched last week, so we're still getting things polished.
 Any suggestions would be welcome!

 Source: [Uptime Party][2]